-Puppeteers, whether Italians or local imitators, 2 played stripped-down, budget burlesques of the dramas put on in theatres and mansions by larger human companies.
-My sense is that they are comparable to the informal drolleries invented during the closure of the theatres by the English Puritans, and Mallorca and perhaps other parts of Spain they were allowed to perform during Lent, when human theatres were closed.
-3 Their inspiration was often religious scenes (see e.g. Cristóbal de Villalón re the 1538 representation by foreigners in Valladolid of the Birth of Christ and the Passion – hence, according to some, but not Covarrubias, retablo, tableau but also altarpiece) or popular romance, as is the case here, 4 but also, and to an increasing degree, Venetian or Neapolitan commedia dell’arte, featuring stock characters which recalled Roman comic types.
-Action was minimalist, reflecting supply constraints and the demands of a simple audience which demanded, pace Quixote, that the narrator “go on directly with your story, and don’t keep us here with your excursions and ramblings out of the road.”
-5
+Puppeteers, whether Italians or local imitators,2 played stripped-down, budget burlesques of the dramas put on in theatres and mansions by larger human companies.
+My sense is that they are comparable to the informal drolleries invented during the closure of the theatres by the English Puritans, and in Mallorca and perhaps other parts of Spain they were allowed to perform during Lent, when human theatres were closed.3 Their inspiration was often religious scenes (see e.g. Cristóbal de Villalón re the 1538 representation by foreigners in Valladolid of the Birth of Christ and the Passion – hence, according to some, but not Covarrubias, retablo, tableau but also altarpiece) or popular romance, as is the case here,4 but also, and to an increasing degree, Venetian or Neapolitan commedia dell’arte, featuring stock characters which recalled Roman comic types.
+Action was minimalist, reflecting supply constraints and the demands of a simple audience, pace Quixote, that the narrator “go on directly with your story, and don’t keep us here with your excursions and ramblings out of the road.”5

 |All were silent, Tyrians and Trojans; I mean all who were watching the show were hanging on the lips of the interpreter of its wonders, when drums and trumpets were heard to sound inside it and cannon to go off.||drum||clown horn/ swazzle|